sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 </p>
 -->

 You can now toggle the browser extension on and off without having to fully disable the extension.
-This was added to make testing and personal workflows easier for users to quickly opt in and out of the extension capabilities.
+This was added to make testing and personal workflows easier for users to quickly opt-in and out of the extension capabilities.

 ## Changelog